 What is the Future City Competition?
 Future City Competition is an educational program for middle school students to explore their creative and innovative imaginations to design a city of the future.
 Students will learn how to apply math, science, engineering and technology to develop a realistic future community and compete for regional prizes, including a trip to Washington, DC to compete in the National Competition.

-Consists of 6th, 7th and 8th grade students who are interested in math, science and engineering.
+The Team Consists of 6th, 7th and 8th grade students who are interested in math, science and engineering.
 There is a limit to how many students may work on the project.
-Team sizes varies from three to a max of 20 students.
-(This is a change from previous years, effective 2016.)
-However, at the regional competition in January, only three students will represent their team and present their city for judging.
+We strongly encourage team sizes to be less than 15 students, with a minimum of three students per team.
+This year there will be a firm cap at 20 students per team.
+At the regional competition in January, only three students will represent their team and present their city for judging.
 If there are more than 20 students interested in being part of a team, consider creating multiple smaller sized teams.
+However, be aware that each registered school/organization is limited to sending a maximum of three teams to compete in the regional competition.
 Each team of students will work with their teacher and engineer mentor to complete all phases of the program while engineering their version of a "future city."

 Use the new SimCity software to design a virtual model of their futuristic city.

 Create a Project Plan, which mimics the engineering design process.

 Build a physical 3D model of their city using creative materials such as recycled goods.

 Demonstrate their writing skills through an essay that: